kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

 ![athena-output-bucket](/images/aws-cur/8-upload-cfn-template.png)

-{% hint style="info" %}
+> [!NOTE]
-Your S3 path prefix can be found by going to your AWS Cost and Usage Reports dashboard and selecting your bucket's report.
+>Your S3 path prefix can be found by going to your AWS Cost and Usage Reports dashboard and selecting your bucket's report.
 In the Report details tab, you will find the S3 path prefix.
-{% endhint %}

 Once Athena is set up with the CUR, you will need to create a *new* S3 bucket for Athena query results.
 The bucket used for the CUR cannot be used for the Athena output.